 - Another way to gain confidence in your ancestry estimate is to connect with close relatives and see whether their results also include small amounts of the same ancestry.

-There are regions, or Recent Ancestor Locations, in your Ancestry Composition Report.
-These regions provide information about the places where your ancestors may have lived during the last 200 years.
-Learn more about your Recent Ancestor Locations.
+There are over 150 genetic groups in your Ancestry Composition Report.
+These regions provide information about the places where your ancestors may have lived on a more recent time scale than your ancestry percentages.
+Learn more about your genetic groups.